ARMmbed/mbed-os-5-docs/docs/api/bluetooth/GattServer.md

 You can query the server by invoking the function `areUpdatesEnabled()` to find out if a client has subscribed to a given characteristic's value update.

+#### ATT_MTU

+ATT_MTU is the maximum size of the attribute that can fit in an L2CAP packet.
+This is independent of the Data Length which controls the over-the-air packet payload size (which is dealt with in the GAP).
+An L2CAP packet will be fragmented over many such packets if required.

+Only `GattClient` can trigger the exchange of ATT_MTU between client and server.
+If an exchange happens the biggest value possible across both devices will be used.

+ATT_MTU is at least 23 octets by default.
+If a larger size is negotiated the user application will be informed through the `onAttMtuChange` function called in the `GattServer::EventHandler` (`GattClient::EventHandler` will also be informed).

 #### Events

 You can register several event handlers with the GattServer that it will call to notify you of client (remote application connected to the server) and server activities: